Bhumbra/CLAS/README.md

 INSTALLATION
 ------------
 No formal installer has yet been written.
-However the complexities of combining C++, C, and assembler means that CLAS should not be compiled manually but only through the makefile.
+However the combination of C++, C, and assembler code means that CLAS should not be compiled manually but only through the makefile.
 Check (using `gcc -v') that your default g++ version is 5.2 or later.
 If so the CLAS library can be compiled using:

 sh-4.3$ make